shuja-u/chatprogram/assignment_4/README.txt

 To use the client:
 1. Open the terminal in the same directory as the Makefile
-2. Enter the command in the following format: ./chatClient <server_host> <server_port>
+2. Enter the command in the following format: ./chatClient <server_host> <server_port> <username>
-   Example: ./chatClient localhost 6500
+   Example: ./chatClient localhost 6500 user1

-3. Username can be entered after the client starts.

 Installation commands (for most Debian/Ubuntu based distros): sudo apt install gcc